pheasantframework/pheasant_temp/README.md

 ## Additional information

-For more information on how this package is used in the Pheasant Framework, please check out the full framework on [Github]() or on [Dart Pub]().
+For more information on how this package is used in the Pheasant Framework, please check out the full framework on [Github](https://github.com/pheasantframework/pheasant) or on [Dart Pub]().

+For more information on this particular package, including it's api reference, you can check it out on [dart pub here]().